Tubbz-alt/Mathematical-Cryptography/PrimeFactorization/README.md

 # Prime Factorization
-in the number theory on of the most important applization of the prime number is that we cane factored any integer number to the powers of prime number.
+in the number theory one of the most important application of the prime number is that we can factored any integer number to the powers of prime number.